Julian/Ivoire/README.rst

 you've never heard of RSpec, it's a Ruby library that is widely used, and has a slightly different twist on how tests should look.

-A small example
+A Small Example
 ---------------

 ``ivoire`` has two modes of operation: standalone mode and transform mode.
-In standalone mode, you simply write some tests, mainly using ``ivoire.describe`` (which serves the same purpose as its RSpec inspirer), and then execute them, either as a script, or with the yet-to-be-written ``ivoire`` runner.
+In standalone mode, you simply write some tests using ``ivoire.describe`` and then execute them with the included ``ivoire`` test runner.

-For instance, if you run the following spec (which can be found in ``examples/calculator_spec.py`` if you'd like to run it yourself):
+For instance, if you run the following spec, the test output will appear on standard error.

 ::